LeqiXu/MIXPRS/README.md

 ### 3. Pruned SNP List Preparation
 In the `MIXPRS` repository, we provide [precomputed pruned SNP lists](snplist) for five populations (EUR, EAS, AFR, SAS, and AMR), derived from genotype data of the [Phase-3 1000 Genomes Project](https://www.internationalgenome.org/data).
 These SNP lists were generated using PLINK2 with parameters: window size = 250, step size = 5, and correlation threshold $r^2 = 0.5$.

-To replicate our results or generate customized pruned SNP lists, use the following PLINK2 commands:
+To generate customized pruned SNP lists, use the following PLINK2 commands:
 ```bash
 module load PLINK/2